Roy6801/Google-Image-Scraper/README.md

                     folder.

 saveList    :   Set this True to save list of urls to a folder.

+defaultDir	:	Set True to save files to a folder created at current working directory.
+				Set False to get prompted for directory selection.

 urlDict will contain the dictionary of image urls that can be used anywhere in the program.